evaxwu/Tonality-Perception-MA-Thesis-R/data_cleaning.md

 combined <- left_join(df_j, df_q, by = c("qualtrics_id" = "participant"))
 ```

+This code chunk is to filter out participants who did not do anything in
+the survey/categorization task.
+Since there were problems with SONA,
+some participants had duplicate rows, one with data and the other
+without.
+Others had two rows, one with Qualtrics response but blank
+jspsych response, the other with filled jspsych response but blank
+Qualtrics response.
+This step is to make sure we delete duplicates and
+combine same participants’ Qualtrics and jspsych data into one row.

 ``` r
 # those who only have j data but not q
 na_q <- combined %>%